lucmichalski/manticore-wordpress/README.md

-# WordPress: with Manticore/Nginx web server dockerized
+# WordPress with Manticore/Nginx/MySQL all dockerized

 This project is a docker compose installation of a single site WordPress instance using Nginx as the web server, MySQL as the database and Manticore as the full-text engine.